Coronavirus Information Updates from Graduate and Research Affairs (GRA)

 GRA is working closely with SDSU, the SDSU Research Foundation and other university units to monitor and respond to coronavirus (COVID-19) developments and provide appropriate guidance as related to research endeavors and graduate students.

 Visit SDSU’s central coronavirus (COVID-19) website, which is the central repository for information and updates related to SDSU’s preparedness, guidance and decisions related to COVID-19.
-Visit often, as the site is updated frequently.
+This site is updated as new information is available.

 Please post any questions about COVID-19 related graduate and research issues to [email protected].